sauravcsvt/EpiNews_supplementary_data/README.md

-Supplementary dataset associated with the manuscript 'Temporal Topic Modeling to Assess Associations between News Trends and Infectious Disease Outbreaks'.
+Supplementary dataset associated with the manuscript 'Temporal Topic Modeling to Assess Associations between News Trends and Infectious Disease Outbreaks' accepted in Nature Scientific Reports.
 In this manuscript, we introduce 'EpiNews', a generic temporal framework that combines supervised temporal topic models with time-series regression techniques to monitor and estimate time-varying incidence of multiple diseases.
 We validated 'EpiNews' against official